hacdias/fintracts/RESEARCH.md

 The initial assignment proposed the use of the language F* to tackle this [problem](#problem-statement).
 F*[^fstar] is a language that combines general-purpose programming with a proof assistant, being based on dependent types.
 F* can be compiled to OCaml, F#, or even to C. There is some research done in F* aimed at verification of smart contracts in the Ethereum network.

 In 2016, Bhargavan et al.[^10.1145/2993600.2993611] introduce a framework to analyze and verify runtime safety and functional correctness of Ethereum smart contracts.
 To do this, they built two tools, Solidity* and EVM*, which convert Solidity and EVM bytecode to F*, respectively.
 The idea is to then verify the resulting F* code.
-However, it is noted[^10.1145/3437378.3437879] that this tools do not proide fully automatic verification since the users are required to manually define the effects in F*.
+However, it is noted[^10.1145/3437378.3437879] that this tools do not provide fully automatic verification since the users are required to manually define the effects in F*.

 In 2018, Grishchenko et al.[^10.1007/978-3-319-89722-6_10] introduce a formalization of the EVM bytecode in F*.
 Among the verified properties, we can find call integrity, atomicity and independence from miner controller parameters.
 This tool is mostly compared to Oyente, which is neither complete nor sound.
 The code is open source[^ethsemantics].